xpsi-group/xpsi/docs/source/acknowledgements.rst

 notify the X-PSI :ref:`team`.
 Please also prompt us to update this page if you have engaged with this project: your time is a resource we wish to acknowledge.
-Specific patch or feature acknowledgements are often reported in the project CHANGELOG.
+Specific patch or feature acknowledgements are often reported in the project :ref:`history` (CHANGELOG).
 Affiliations and contact details are only listed for team members to ease maintainability.

 .. _team: